-During 2023, the TLHIGA provided ongoing coverage and/or paid policy benefits for twelve insolvencies.
-The following four insolvencies are specifically mentioned because they represent three member companies the TLHIGA was activated for in 2023 and one that is a complex insolvency with significant financial impact.
+During 2024, the TLHIGA provided ongoing coverage and/or paid policy benefits for thirteen insolvencies.
+The following six insolvencies are specifically mentioned because they represent two member companies the TLHIGA was activated for in 2024 and four with significant activities during 2024.